abuultjens/OoVRE/README.md

 ### target file

 Is a two column matrix with a header (first row) and index (the first column).
 The index contains the observation names and the second column contains the labels.
-File is comma seperated.
+File is comma separated.

     # Structure of a target file (three observations)
     INDEX,CLASS